 There are even instances where tort deformers have tried to push laws through legislation that limit the contingency fees payable to attorneys who accept tort cases.
 Had the legislation passed, it could significantly decrease the number of attorneys who would represent injured victims.
 In other instances, tort deformers have tried to make losing injury plaintiffs pay damages.
 For example, if a family who lost a loved one due to a car manufacturer’s defective product lost the wrongful death case, the family would have to pay for the manufacturer’s very expensive corporate lawyers.

-Tort Reforms Twists the Law and Hurt the People Who Most Depend on It
+Tort Reform Twists the Law and Hurt the People Who Most Depend on It

 Nader goes on to say the rights of people who have sustained injuries from medical malpractice, defective products, toxic chemicals, police violence, workplace dangers and other forms of negligence are being limited.
 Moreover, the costs for medical treatment and legal fees fall on the victims, their families and taxpayers who fund our social welfare programs.
 With the tort reform caps placed on awards for damages, victims who are unable to afford their medical costs or return to work may turn to assistance programs, which forces taxpayers to pick up the corporate slack.